-Comparison of As-Built to As-Designed Using Scan Data manufacturing/process development.
-Inspections provide asdesigned/as-built comparisons, GD&T interrogations and comparisons of pre/post tested hardware.
+Inspections provide as-manufactured/process development.
+Inspections provide as-designed/as-built comparisons, geometric dimensioning and tolerancing (GD and T) interrogations and comparisons of pre/post tested hardware.
 Reverse engineering allows for development of parametric CAD models from scan data.
 Particularly useful when hardware models are needed but do not exist or for interfacing with simulation studies.
-Manu- facturing processes, like machining, can be directed by scan data e.g., machine paths can be derived from scan data and provided directly to a machinist.
+Manufacturing processes, like machining, can be directed by scan data, e.g., machine paths can be derived from scan data and provided directly to a machinist.
 Digital assemblies provide a virtual assembly of hardware using only scan data.
-This is used to check for assembly issues such as mating surfaces or check- ing material thickness e.g., checking TPS pre/post application.
+This is used to check for assembly issues such as mating surfaces or checking material thickness e.g., checking Thermal Protection Systems (TPS) pre/post application.